Kaleyra (NYSEAMERICAN:KLR) Issues Q2 2021 Earnings Guidance

-Kaleyra (NYSEAMERICAN:KLR) updated its second quarter 2021 earnings guidance on Monday.
-The company provided earnings per share guidance of – for the period.
+Kaleyra (NYSEAMERICAN:KLR) issued an update on its second quarter 2021 earnings guidance on Monday morning.
+The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $40 million-$41 million, compared to the consensus revenue estimate of $42.85 million.

-A number of research analysts have weighed in on the company.
-Maxim Group initiated coverage on Kaleyra in a report on Friday, February 5th.
-They issued a buy rating and a $22.00 price objective on the stock.
-Zacks Investment Research downgraded Kaleyra from a hold rating to a sell rating in a research report on Wednesday, May 5th.
-One equities research analyst has rated the stock with a sell rating and five have assigned a buy rating to the company.
-The stock has an average rating of Buy and a consensus target price of $16.00.

 About Kaleyra